TBD54566975/dwn-proxy-js/README.md

   - and outbound
 - is this a fully-compliant DWN or is it simply a pass-thru?
   - why not both?
+- make JSON-RPC optional -- 2nd class, it's a supported format, but not enforced

 There are actually two different approaches here